 As told to Soumyadipta Banerjee

-A stay-at-home dad looks after the baby, feeds, bathes, clothes, and entertains it.
+A stay-at-home dad looks after the baby, feeds, bathes, clothes, and entertains him/her.
 Basically all the duties that a stay-at-home mom would undertake.
 He is the primary caregiver of the baby!
 This is a role that is becoming more and more common globally, despite the negative connotations attached to it in Asian societies.

 ‘Survive’ implies facing very challenging hardships.
 But a stay-at-home dad fulfills his responsibilities of a husband and father voluntarily.
 He enjoys taking care of the baby and the emotional fulfillment it brings.
 A stay-at-home dad maintains a healthy balance between child-rearing and other activities of his routine.
 If the monotony creeps in, he can always take a little break.